Personal Concealment Solutions, Inc.

 A-2: For clarification;

 A: The fee to the state is $100.
-There may be a fingerprint fee of $5 per card and then the cost of the course which must be paid to the instructor.
-For example; if you take the course from us and use the Curry Country Sheriff's Office fingerprint technician, your total cost will be $210, inclusive.
-Renewal cost is now $75 for 4 more years.
+There is a fingerprint fee of $44 to be paid at the time you get fingerprinted.
+Then you send DPS $56 to cover the balance of the $100 mandated by our legislature.
+Then the cost of the course which must be paid to the instructor.
+Renewal cost is $75 for 4 more years.

 Q: How long is a New Mexico CHL good for?

-A: New Mexico CHL's are good for 4 years from the date of issue.
+A: New Mexico CHL's are valid for 4 years from the date of issue.

 Q: I already have my CHL from another instructor.
 Can I do my renewal or re-qualification at one of your classes.